 Once enabled, signing in with two factor is simple.
 From your sign in screen, enter your email address and password as normal.
-At this point Current will then prompt you for your Authy token.
+At this point Current will then prompt you for your Two-Factor Authentication token.

-Open your Authy app and enter the token you see.
+Open your Authentication app and enter the token you see.
 Hit Check Token to log in.

 Contact the Customer Success team using the green help bubble below or at email@example.com we’ll see what we can do ↘️